phalcon-orphanage/docs/en/loader.md

 The above example merges the second declaration of `registerDirs()` with the previous one.

-If you need to check what classes are registered in the autoloader, you can use the `getDirs()` getter, which returns the array of the registered classes.
+If you need to check what directories are registered in the autoloader, you can use the `getDirs()` getter, which returns the array of the registered directories.
 For the example above, `getDirs()` returns:

 ```php
 [